saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 Specifies any npm packages that are required to run tests and should, therefore, be included in the bundle.
 The dependencies specified here have to be already installed in the local `node_modules` folder.
 These dependencies, along with any related transitive dependencies, are then included in the bundle that is uploaded to Sauce Labs.

-In order to run Cucumber-js tests with Playwright, you must to install the following required packages locally, and then add the dependencies to the configuration file.
+In order to run Cucumber.js tests with Playwright, you must to install the following required packages locally, and then add the dependencies to the configuration file.

 ```yaml
 npm: